City of Portland Core Values: Anti-racism | Equity | Transparency | Communication | Collaboration | Fiscal Responsibility

 Examination Review

-Examination results shall be available online for review by applicants for positions within the classified service for fourteen (14) calendar days from the date of the notice of the examination results.
+Examination results will be available online for review by applicants for positions within the classified service for 14 calendar days from the date of the notice of the examination results.
 Each applicant is entitled to review, online, their individual results during this 14-day period.
-Hard copy review of the actual testing documents including instructions, evaluation forms, answer keys, distribution reports and other documents used in the testing process shall be made available for review by the applicants one time during the fourteen (14)-day review period.
-Applicants may take notes on some promotional examinations with bureau approval.
+Hard copy review of the actual testing documents including instructions, evaluation forms, answer keys, distribution reports and other documents used in the testing process will be made available for review by the applicants one time during the 14 day review period.
+Applicants may take notes on some promotional examinations with hiring authority area approval.
 Applicants may not take notes, pictures or video.

-Recruitment Process Appeals to the Director of Human Resources
+Recruitment Process Appeals to the Human Resources Director

-Only appeals of recruitment processes for positions in the classified service shall be allowed.
-Any appeal of recruitment process results for positions in the classified service must be submitted in writing to the Director of Human Resources no later than fourteen (14) calendar days after the notice of examination results is mailed.
-Within fourteen (14) calendar days of the date the Director receives the appeal; the appellant shall be sent a letter acknowledging receipt of the appeal.
-The Director or his/her designee shall offer to meet with the candidate to discuss the appeal.
-The Director shall respond in writing to the appeal within fourteen (14) calendar days after the meeting, or if a meeting is not held, within fourteen (14) calendar days following an offer to meet.
+Only appeals of recruitment processes for positions in the classified service are allowed.
+Any appeal of recruitment process results for positions in the classified service must be submitted in writing to the Human Resources Director, or designee, no later than 14 calendar days after the notice of examination results is mailed.
+Within 14 calendar days of the date the Director receives the appeal; the appellant shall be sent a letter acknowledging receipt of the appeal.
+The Director, or designee, will offer to meet with the candidate to discuss the appeal and shall respond in writing to the appeal within 14 calendar days after the meeting, or if a meeting is not held, within 14 calendar days following an offer to meet.
+Appeals will only be considered regarding the recruitment process, in whole or part, if they include at least one of the following statements of reason:

 The Director may elect to halt or modify a recruitment process if the Director determines that the appeal raises a probability of questionable validity or integrity of the recruitment process.